|

 artefacts, from the beginning of railways until the present day,

-stands alongside today's York railway station.
-Many iconic
+stands alongside York railway station.

 engines are housed here, including the Mallard - the